CSchoel/arbitrary-but-fixed/_drafts/ai-explained-with-k-nearest-neighbors.md

 With this example, we have defined our first AI algorithm.
 In fact, let's look a little closer at the word "algorithm".
 It is used a lot in conjunction with AI or with any complex automated system—often to the point that it sounds a little arcane and ominous.
-However, at the end of the day any algorithm is nothing more than a formal set of instructions that have to be carried out to calculate a result.
+However, at the end of the day an *algorithm* is nothing more than a formal set of instructions that have to be carried out to calculate a result.
 Our algorithm in this article could be described as follows:

 1. At the beginning, set the maximum number of matching words to zero